Efficiency and Entertainment at the Security Checkpoint

 Passenger anxiety at the airport typically spikes to its highest peak at the security checkpoint.
 Long waits, customer service concerns and the possibility of unanticipated delays all contribute to a stressful experience.
 For this reason, security is often considered the last major obstacle a passenger encounters before they can explore airside concessions and gates with relative leisure.

 Passengers who don’t understand the security process frequently show up at the checkpoint unprepared and still carrying items they need to divest, which causes delays.
 Similarly, a study at the Dallas Fort Worth Airport confirmed that many people wait until they are at the X-rays to begin the process.
-TSA agents communicate the rules near the end of the queue—in varying levels of volume and friendliness—contributing to the often chaotic, stressful experience.
+Agents communicate the rules near the end of the queue at high volumes—contributing to the often chaotic, stressful experience.
 The DFW study also noted that passenger anxiety increased with the appearance of disorganization at the checkpoint, and increased anxiety compounded passenger confusion regarding the divesting process, causing further delays.

 The delays contribute to extended wait times, and wait times are a significant operational challenge for airports as well as an anxiety-inducing concern for passengers at security.
 Maister, a leading expert in business management processes, demonstrates how the waiting experience can be influenced with several principals: People want to get started.
 Anxiety makes waits seem longer.
 Occupied time feels shorter than unoccupied time.
 Uncertain waits are longer than known, finite waits.